Electrical Engineering (B.S.)

-- The electrical and computer engineering department is one of Clemson’s largest with 571 undergraduates and more than 180 graduate students.
+- The electrical and computer engineering department is one of Clemson’s largest with nearly 550 undergraduates and 200 graduate students.

 WHAT YOU'LL STUDY

 Freshmen who major in engineering at Clemson are initially admitted into our general engineering program, where you'll have a year to explore many different engineering disciplines, meet faculty from each of our engineering departments and discover which major fits your personal interests and talents.
 On the admissions application, you will apply as a general engineering major.